rows/X/README.md

 npm run dev
 ```

-After the
+Once your development environment is set up, simply follow these steps to start using our Chrome extension at your machine:

 > [!NOTE]
 > You need to do this just one time.
->
-> To enable development mode for your Chrome extension, follow these steps:
 >
 > 1. Open the chrome extensions page at [chrome://extensions](chrome://extensions/).
 > 2. In the right top corner, you have a switch called "Developer Mode" just active it.
 > 3. Click the "Load unpacked" button.